tokenring-ai/image/README.md

 ### image_generate

-Generate an AI image and save it to a configured output directory.
+Generate an AI image and save it to the shared media library.

 **Tool Definition:**